Stevenic/botbuilder-toybox/docs/botbuilder-toybox-dialogs/interfaces/botbuilder_toybox_dialogs.dialoginstance.md

 # Interface: DialogInstance

-Licensed under the MIT License.
+Tracking information for a dialog on the stack.

 ## Type parameters
 #### T :  `Object`